-There might be much knowledge based software out, but making a wise choice prioritizing your agents armed well to deliver effective customer responses is crucial.
+There might be much knowledge based softwares out, but making a wise choice prioritizing your agents armed well to deliver effective customer responses is crucial.

-The 10 must-haves of knowledge base system 2022
+10 must-haves of knowledge based softwares in 2023

 1. DIY content creation

-A good knowledge base software does demand DIY (do it yourself) to be of one its vital features.
-The actionable modules of KM software such as decision trees, picture guides, FAQs, or articles are designed in a DIY format that allows organizations to create their content themselves within a hassle-free environment.
-Step-by-step creation of decision trees, visual guides, and FAQs grant organizations to foster self-service facilities for delightful customer experience.
+A good knowledge base software does demand DIY (do it yourself) to be one of its vital features.
+The actionable modules of KM software, such as decision trees, picture guides, FAQs, or articles, are designed in a DIY format that allows organizations to create their content themselves within a hassle-free environment.
+Step-by-step creation of decision trees, visual guides, and FAQs grant organizations to foster self-service facilities for a delightful customer experience.

-A fact claims that over 67% of customers prefer to use an organization’s knowledge base software to resolve their issue rather than calling an agent.
+A fact claims that over 67% of customers prefer to use an organization’s knowledge base software to resolve their issues rather than calling an agent.

 2. Elastic search for agents

-Providing google like support is an ideal solution for contact center agents to support customers with an efficient & quicker response.
+Providing google support is an ideal solution for contact center agents to support customers with an efficient & quicker response.
 For that, an effective knowledge-based system must be adopted to assist agents in handling complex customer queries in no time & hence boosting overall CSAT score.
-A centralized knowledge-based software where data is stored in the form of guides leverage agents to deliver relevant responses to customers.

-For every 1% improvement in first call resolution rate, contact centers will see a 1% improvement in customer satisfaction rates, and 1-5% improvement in employee satisfaction.
+For every 1% improvement in first call resolution rate, contact centers will see a 1% improvement in customer satisfaction rates and a 1-5% improvement in employee satisfaction.

 3. Omnichannel distribution

 Omnichannel contact centers assist customers anytime & anywhere.
-This channel can be a smartphone, a website, or a retail store, etc where customers can look for any service they want.
-Main benefits that omnichannel supports are: higher customer satisfaction, seamless digital interactions across all touchpoints, also AI-backed chatbots to exceed customer’s expectations.
+This channel can be a smartphone, a website, a retail store, etc., where customers can look for any service they want.
+Main benefits that omnichannel supports are: higher customer satisfaction, seamless digital interactions across all touchpoints, also AI-backed chatbots to exceed customers’ expectations.

-Companies with omnichannel customer engagement strategies retain on average 89% of customers, a customer retention rate of 33% for companies with weak omnichannel customer engagement.
+On average, companies with omnichannel customer engagement strategies retain 89% of customers, a customer retention rate of 33% for companies with weak omnichannel customer engagement.

-API based triggers form connectivity between CRM & knowledge-based software to manage tickets when raised by customers.
-Agents can explore an accurate solution to the ticket through API while triggers can notify customers after issues being solved.
+API-based triggers form connectivity between CRM & knowledge based softwares to manage tickets when raised by customers.
+Agents can explore an accurate solution to the ticket through API, while triggers can notify customers after issues are solved.

 5. Easy findability & searchability

-Centralized repository of knowledge management system amasses content at a defined place for easy findability & searchability.
-Tools such as decision trees, picture guides, FAQs, etc when integrated with CRM allow support agents to find & flow accurate information across various channels.
-With easy searchability of content, knowledge-based software also helps in saving OPEX & time.
+A centralized repository of knowledge management systems amasses content at a defined place for easy findability & searchability.
+When integrated with CRM, tools such as decision trees, picture guides, FAQs, etc., allow support agents to find & flow accurate information across various channels.
+With easy searchability of content, knowledge-based software also helps save OPEX & time.

 Companies focused on providing a superior experience across customer journeys realized a 10-15% increase in revenue and a 20% increase in customer satisfaction.